 Poetry has always been the cornerstone of our multi-arts programming.
 Each year we present dozens of readings, workshops, book releases, and special events that feature poets both from our region and from around the country.
 Below you will find information about current and/or ongoing programs, including some of our longest-running series and special events.

-Founded in 2020, In-Na-Po—Indigenous Nations Poets—is a national Indigenous poetry community committed to mentoring emerging writers, nurturing the growth of Indigenous poetic practices, and raising the visibility of all Native Writers past, present, and future.
+Founded in 2020, Indigenous Nations Poets (In-Na-Po) is a national Indigenous poetry community committed to mentoring emerging writers, nurturing the growth of Indigenous poetic practices, and raising the visibility of all Native Writers past, present, and future.
 In-Na-Po recognizes the role of poetry in sustaining tribal sovereign nations and Native languages.
 Woodland Pattern is In-Na-Po's fiscal receiver, and our executive leaders serve on In-Na-Po's advisory board.

-Entering its ninth year in 2023, Poetry in the Park is a seasonal outdoor public reading series held at Milwaukee's Juneau Park in dramatic backdrop of Lake Michigan.
-A collaboration between Juneau Park Friends, Woodland Pattern, and local curators, the program has proven broadly appealing, drawing hundreds of devotees and passersby alike.
+Entering its tenth year in 2024, Poetry in the Park is a seasonal outdoor public reading series pairing local and visiting poets held at Milwaukee's Juneau Park in dramatic backdrop of Lake Michigan.
+A collaboration between Juneau Park Friends and Woodland Pattern, the program has proven broadly appealing, drawing hundreds of devotees and passersby alike.
 Poetry in the Park is held on the second Tuesdays of June, July, August, and September (weather permitting) at 6:30 pm.
 This series is sponsored by the National Endowment for the Arts and Juneau Park Friends.

 Since 1999, our summer Poetry Camps have touched approximately 1,500 young lives in Milwaukee while also supporting the careers of some of the city’s most outstanding teaching artists and youth advocates.
 Both poetry-centric and multidisciplinary in focus, Poetry Camp offers a range of creative activities and formative experiences that help students aged 12–18 find and celebrate their voices.
 Each year, we offer two one-week sessions—including instruction, meals, field trips, and a $100 book allowance—completely free of cost to families.
-Visit our Youth page to learn more about Woodland Pattern programming for young people.
+Visit our Youth page to learn more about this program and all other literary arts activities supporting children and teens.

 Woodland Pattern is part of a national alliance of more than 25 poetry organizations working together to promote the value poets bring to our culture and the important contribution poetry makes in the lives of people of all ages and backgrounds.
 Each year we work with the Coalition to coordinate programming around a theme of social importance that poetry can effectively address, and collaborate to bring more visibility and funding to our field.

-Now in its sixteenth season, this ongoing reading, workshop, and lecture series focuses on presenting Indigenous writers of significant stature or promise at every stage of their careers.
-Visiting writers have included Sherwin Bitsui, Santee Frazier, Joy Harjo, Gordon Henry Jr., Joan Kane, Tommy Pico, Jake Skeets, Leslie Marmon Silko, and Luci Tapahonso, among many others.
+Now in its seventeenth season, this ongoing reading, workshop, and lecture series focuses on presenting Indigenous writers of significant stature or promise at every stage of their careers.
+Visiting writers have included Sherwin Bitsui, Kimberly Blaeser, Julian Talamantez Brolaski, Kinsale Drake, Jennifer Foerster, Santee Frazier, Joy Harjo, Gordon Henry Jr., Joan Kane, Tommy Pico, Jake Skeets, Leslie Marmon Silko, Luci Tapahonso, and Laura Tohe, among many others.
 Sponsored by the National Endowment for the Arts.

-Drawing inspiration from both the Mary L. Nohl Fund Emerging Artist Fellowship and the Poetry Project's Emerge Surface Be Fellowship, Woodland Pattern established the Milwaukee Emerging Poet Fellowship in 2022 to bring greater visibility and much needed early support to Milwaukee poets through intergenerational mentorships, access to opportunities that encourage a poet’s practice and development, and investment in ambitious literary projects for which younger poets frequently lack resources.
-Additionally, the Milwaukee Emerging Poet Fellow receives an honorarium and book allowance, as well as support from our staff in caring out their project.
-Poets under 30 are welcome to apply for the next cycle of this fellowship in June 2023.
+Drawing inspiration from both the Mary L. Nohl Fund Emerging Artist Fellowship and the Poetry Project’s Emerge Surface Be program, Woodland Pattern established the Milwaukee Emerging Poet Fellowship program in 2022 to bring greater visibility and much-needed early support to Milwaukee poets through mentorships, access to opportunities that encourage a poet’s practice and development, and investment in literary projects for which younger poets frequently lack resources.
+The Milwaukee Emerging Poet Fellowship program also seeks to make available alternative avenues of support for emerging poets outside traditional academic-track poetry programs and environments.

 This series pairs national and regional poets celebrating new and recent book publications.
-Poets so far have included Rosa Alcalá, Mary-Kim Arnold, Kimberly Blaeser, Daniel Borzutzky, Leila Chatti, Kate Colby, Tim Donnelly, Becca Klaver, Faisal Mohyuddin, Hieu Minh Nguyen, Morgan Parker, Bethany Price, Angela Trudell-Vasquez, Sandra Simonds, William Stobb, Beatrice Szymkowiak, Nikki Wallschlaeger, and Dara Wier.
+Poets have included Rosa Alcalá, Mary-Kim Arnold, Kimberly Blaeser, Daniel Borzutzky, Leila Chatti, Franklin K.R.
+Cline, Kate Colby, Tim Donnelly, Destinny Fletcher, Becca Klaver, Faisal Mohyuddin, Hieu Minh Nguyen, Morgan Parker, Bethany Price, Angela Trudell-Vasquez, Sandra Simonds, William Stobb, Beatrice Szymkowiak, and Nikki Wallschlaeger.

 Originally sponsored by the Milwaukee Arts Board and curated by Roberto Harrison, Unwriting Borders: Latinx Poetry in the U.S. seeks to counter via poetry the harmful rhetoric and attendant violence often experienced by Latinx communities.
-Some of the poets featured in this series so far have included José Felipe Alvergue, Edgar Garcia, elena minor, Lara Mimosa Montes, Urayoán Noel, Gabriel Ojeda-Sagué, Maryam Ivette Parhizkar, Paul Martínez Pompa, Eléna Rivera, Raquel Salas Rivera, Dominique Salas, Elías Sepulveda, Jennif(f)er Tamayo, and Lila Zemborain.
-As of 2022, Unwriting Borders is supported with funding from the National Endowment of the Arts and will be expanded in 2023 to include additional immigrant communities and literatures.
+Some of the poets featured in the first iteration of this series included José Felipe Alvergue, Edgar Garcia, elena minor, Lara Mimosa Montes, Urayoán Noel, Gabriel Ojeda-Sagué, Maryam Ivette Parhizkar, Paul Martínez Pompa, Eléna Rivera, Raquel Salas Rivera, Dominique Salas, Elías Sepulveda, Jennif(f)er Tamayo, and Lila Zemborain.

 We acknowledge that in Milwaukee we live and work on traditional Potawatomi, Ho-Chunk, and Menominee homelands along the southwest shores of Michigami, part of North America’s largest system of freshwater lakes, where the Milwaukee, Menominee, and Kinnickinnic rivers meet and the people of Wisconsin’s sovereign Anishinaabe, Ho-Chunk, Menominee, Oneida, and Mohican nations remain present.